Trip Tips: Dresden - the city that rose again on the Elbe

 Dotted throughout the church, inside and out, are the dark original stones, reinserted in their former positions as a result of painstaking research and computer-imaging technology.

-The end result is striking and extraordinary - a mostly light-colored structure flecked with dark that provides a stark visual reminder of the cruelty and destruction of war.
+The end result is striking and extraordinary - a mostly light-coloured structure flecked with dark that provides a stark visual reminder of the cruelty and destruction of war.

 BIG PARTY TOWN TOO